The field of law has numerous subdivisions and you can take your JD down a variety of avenues.

 Preparing Filings for State and Federal Agencies

 It's likely that a new associate will prepare filings other than corporate organizational documents.
 At a minimum, an associate will usually get some exposure to corporate securities filings.
 When a company wants to start selling shares to people who were not involved in the inception and management of the company, that company must share a great deal of information about itself.
 The kind of information the company must provide and the format in which the information must be provided depend on the level of financial sophistication of its investors.
 The Securities and Exchange Commission (SEC) regulates this process.
 If your client wants to sell shares to all kinds of investors, they go public and are traded on an open market.
 If they choose to do this, they will be subject to very strict disclosure requirements.
 The documents they have to produce are lengthy (usually over a hundred pages) and extremely number–intensive.
 They must comply with very specific rules and regulations.
-Most associates will spend some time proofreading these documents and researching applicable laws and regulationsReturn to top
+Most associates will spend some time proofreading these documents and researching applicable laws and regulations.

 The public defender might be the unsung hero of the legal system.
 As a government employee, he makes relatively little for a litigator.
 He has little say over his cases and often works with the defendants that no one else wants.
 He doesn't have the resources that the district attorney's office has and must often engage in his own investigations.
 Many of his cases seem almost hopeless and, to the victims of crime, he appears almost as bad as his defendants.
 So why does he do this job?